Our law firm is handling baby food autism lawsuits in all 50 states.

 Our lawyers have been closely tracking incoming toxic baby food autism lawsuits as they continue to get filed in the federal court system.
 Over the last six months, there have been at least 14 new product liability lawsuits alleging that heavy metals in baby foods led to the development of autism or other neurologic disorders.

 The most frequently named defendant in these cases has been Nurture, Inc., which makes HappyBaby Organics brand food.
 Nurture has been named as a defendant in seven of the new toxic baby food cases.
-Gerber ranks second with 4four cases filed against it, followed by Hain Celestial and Sprout Foods with three lawsuits each.
+Gerber ranks second with four cases filed against it, followed by Hain Celestial and Sprout Foods with three lawsuits each.

 Discovery of Toxic Heavy Metals in Certain Baby Food Brands